Frequently Asked Questions / Common Debug Tips

 [ 20.374057] tpm tpm0: A TPM error (256) occurred attempting the self test

-It is usually because the Starter Kit needs an updated boot firmware.
-Download the correct version of boot firmware according to the wiki, and use image recovery application.
+Download the correct version of boot firmware according to the wiki, and use the image recovery application.

 Root Privileges

 The ubuntu user does not have root privileges.
-Most commands used in tutorials must be run using sudo, and it may be prompted to enter your password.
+Most commands used in tutorials must be run using sudo, and it might be prompted to enter your password.

 For security, by default, the root user is disabled.
 If user want to login as root user, perform the following steps.
 Use the ubuntu user’s password on the first password prompt, then set a new password for the root user.
 User can now login as root user using the newly set root user password.